percona/pxc_scheduler_handler/README.md

 ### Failover
 A fail-over will occur anytime a Primary writer node will need to be demoted.
 This can be for planned maintenance as well as a node crash.
-To be able to fail-over PXC Scheduler Handler require to have valid Node(s) in the corresponding 8XXX HostGroup (8000 + original HG id).
+To be able to fail-over PXC Scheduler Handler requires to have valid Node(s) in the corresponding 8XXX HostGroup (8000 + original HG id).
 Given that assume we have:
 ```editorconfig
 node4 : 192.168.4.22 Primary Writer